RyanHaniff/CNN-to-Identify-Facial-Expressions/README.md

      Locate the download and reaplce any comments that say "YOUR DIRECTORY PATH HERE" with the location of the CK+ dataset

-### 1. Preprocessing the dataset to be augemented (rotated, cropping, intensity normalization) go to DataPreparation.ipyn
+### 1. Preprocessing the dataset to be augemented (rotated, cropping, intensity normalization) go to DataPreparation.ipyn notebook
      - Each augemented dataset should have three shuffled datasets: Dataset1, Dataset2 and Dataset3
      - Within each Dataset it will contain train and val directories
      - The testing dataset will be standalone directories to run for cross-validation: Text1, Test2, Test3